gabrielemeka621-ai/ecosort-ai/README.md

 ## Vision

-EcoSort AI aims to become a global platform that transforms recycling into a competitive and engaging activity.
+EcoSort AI aims to transform recycling into a global movement.

-Cities, universities, and communities can participate in sustainability challenges and track their recycling impact.

-The goal is simple: make climate responsibility part of everyday life.
+By combining AI technology with gamified sustainability challenges, EcoSort encourages individuals, universities, and cities to compete in reducing waste contamination and improving recycling outcomes.
 ---

 ## Project Status